wso2/k8s-api-operator/docs/HowToGuide/configurations-overview.md

 - ##### Advanced Configurations

-    You can further change the configurations related to microgateway by changing the /<k8s-api-operator-home>/api-operator/controller-configs/mgw_conf_mustache.yaml file.
+    You can further change the configurations related to Microgateway by changing the /<k8s-api-operator-home>/api-operator/controller-configs/mgw_conf_mustache.yaml file.

     Make sure to execute following command for your changes to take effect in the cluster.